 How to save money on Swiss train tickets

 For tourists who travel every day, buying full-priced tickets is rarely the cheapest option.
 A pass for unlimited travel is often cheaper, and always more convenient.
 If a pass is not cheaper in your case, there’s always a way to get a 50% discount, and sometimes more, on point-to-point tickets.
-Do the math before you decide.
+Compare your options with our free tools before you decide.

 This is how to save money on regular tickets: